-- Complaints filed by U.S. Attorney on behalf of Federal agents or by the Federal Agents themselves. - 2) Affidavits (These usually accompany the complaints described above and are signed by the federal agent).
-Federal agents include FBI, DEA, Attorney General Task Force, IRS.

-3) Warrant issued by another district for a defendant residing in our district.
+- 1) Affidavits (These usually accompany criminal complaints and are signed by the federal agent).
+Federal agents include FBI, DEA, Attorney General Task Force, IRS. - 2) Warrant issued by another district for a defendant residing in our district.
 The Rule 5 (arraignment) hearing is held in our district and then the paperwork is sent to other district on a Rule 40 Transfer.